 PBS_REPOSITORY environment variable.

-Here some examples of valid repositories and the real values
+Below are some examples of valid repositories and their corresponding real values:

 The default backup repository.

-When set, this value is used for the password required for the backup server.
-You can also set this to a API token secret.
+When set, this value is used as the password for the backup server.
+You can also set this to an API token secret.